epccs/RPUno/readme.md

 * [avr-libc](https://packages.ubuntu.com/search?keywords=avr-libc)
 * [avrdude](https://packages.ubuntu.com/search?keywords=avrdude)

-I like to place a [Bootloader] on the bare metal microcontroler with an ISP tool.
+I place a [Bootloader] on the bare metal microcontroller with a fuse step and a step that uploads using an ISP tool.

 [Bootloader]: https://github.com/epccs/RPUno/tree/master/Bootloader